AriesLR/Aetherium/README.md

 ### Portable Version:

-1. **Download and Extract**: Download [Aetherium-Portable.zip](https://github.com/arieslr/Aetherium/releases/latest/download/Aetherium-Portable.zip).
+1. **Download and Extract**: Download `Aetherium-Portable.zip` from the [Releases](https://github.com/arieslr/Aetherium/releases/latest) page.
 Extract the contents of the downloaded ZIP file to a folder of your choice on your machine.

 2. **Run Aetherium**: Navigate to the extracted Aetherium folder and run the Aetherium executable (Aetherium.exe) to launch the application.